vtramo/async-traceroute/README.md

-  -N, --sim-queries <SIM_QUERIES>    Set the number of probes to be tried simultaneously [default: 16] -P, --probe-method <PROBE_METHOD>  [default: udp] [possible values: udp, tcp, icmp] -n                                 Do not resolve IP addresses to their domain names -h, --help                         Print help
+  -N, --sim-queries <SIM_QUERIES>    Set the number of probes to be tried simultaneously [default: 16] -P, --probe-method <PROBE_METHOD>  [default: udp] [possible values: udp, tcp, icmp] -n                                 Do not resolve IP addresses to their domain names -i, --interface <INTERFACE>        Specify a network interface to operate with -h, --help                         Print help
   -V, --version                      Print version
 ```